Bode Plot Generator

 Analyze equalizer response curves, amplifier frequency characteristics, and speaker crossover networks.

-Each pole contributes -20 dB/decade slope to the magnitude plot and -90 degrees to the phase.
-A pole at s = -a creates a corner frequency at w = a, where the magnitude starts rolling off.
-Complex conjugate poles can create a resonance peak near the natural frequency, with the peak height depending on the damping ratio.
+Each pole contributes −20 dB/decade slope to the magnitude plot and −90° to the phase.
+A pole at s = −a creates a corner frequency at ω = a, where the magnitude starts rolling off.
+Complex conjugate poles can create a resonance peak near the natural frequency.

 A Bode plot shows magnitude and phase separately as functions of frequency on two subplots.
-A Nyquist plot shows the frequency response as a single curve in the complex plane (real vs imaginary parts).
-Bode plots are easier to sketch by hand and read gain/phase margins, while Nyquist plots are better for analyzing encirclement-based stability criteria.
+A Nyquist plot shows the frequency response as a single curve in the complex plane.
+Bode plots are easier to sketch by hand and read gain/phase margins; Nyquist plots suit encirclement-based stability criteria.

-Yes, this Bode plot generator is completely free with no signup required.
-You get symbolic computation via SymPy, step-by-step analysis, interactive Plotly graphs, LaTeX export, and a built-in Python compiler.
+Yes — completely free with no signup.
+You get step-by-step analysis, interactive Plotly graphs, LaTeX export, Math AI tutor, and a built-in Python compiler.

 Support This Free Tool